East Coast of Australia Road TripByron Bay Lighthouse. Credit: Destination New South Wales

 Enjoy a leisurely stroll to some of the best restaurants and cafes in the region and you’re also just a short drive to popular attractions like Townsville Marinas, Jupiter’s Casino or Reef HQ Aquarium, making Oaks Gateway on Palmer the ideal choice for a Townsville holiday for families, couples and individuals.

-Depart Townsville this morning to Mission Beach, a fun 3 hour drive.
+Depart Townsville this morning to Mission Beach for a fun 3 hour drive.
 On your way north you will pass no less than 4 national parks, including Paluma Range, Girringun, Koombooloomba and Tully Gorge.

 Paluma Range National Park